socketsupply/fake-api-gateway-lambda/README.md

  - `opts.env` ; An optional env object, the lambdas will have these env variables set in `process.env` ; this allows you to pass test paramaters to the lambdas.
+ - `opts.populateRequextContext` ; An optional function that creates
+  a request context object that will be passed into every lambda invocation for this api-gateway.
+This function takes the lambda event as the first argument.
+This is useful for populating request context, like for example the cognito user pool information if your lambda uses AWS amplify.
+This function can be sync or async, aka return a `requestContext` object or return a promise that resolves to a `requestContext` object.

 Your lambda function is spawned as a child process by the ApiGateway server.